Pain after injections for nail surgery

 “…even with excellent technique and application of nerve stimulators, it is not always possible to avoid accidental intraneural needle placement… Whilst other techniques may result in accidental ‘needle paraesthesia’ this is quite different from deliberately setting out to create it when we know there is an increased potential for intraneural injection.”

-Fortunately my patient’s case resolved quickly.
-An abscess was ruled out and would more likely have shown up in a shorter time-frame.
-A low grade reflex sensitivity or bruising due to periosteal irritation of the phalanx was possible.
-As part of good practice the follow up appointments were considered part of the procedural package.
-It is hoped by sharing relatively poorly reported sequela in the literature that this case history will assist both patients and colleagues.
+Fortunately, my patient’s case was resolved quickly.
+An abscess was ruled out and would likely have shown up in a shorter time frame.
+A low-grade reflex sensitivity or bruising due to periosteal irritation of the phalanx was possible.
+The follow-up appointments were part of the procedural package as part of good practice.
+It is hoped that this case history will assist both patients and colleagues by sharing relatively poorly reported sequela in the literature.
 Management was maintained at a conservative level with reassurance.
-The ability to discuss problems with experienced colleagues is important to ensure a proportional and balanced approach is considered.
-Perhaps local sensitivity is more common than we admit and remains an unrecorded statistic.
+Discussing problems with experienced colleagues is important to ensure a proportional and balanced approach is considered.
+Perhaps local sensitivity is more common than we admit and remains unrecorded.

 [1] Srinivasa N.Raja, Theodore S. Grabow; Complex Regional Pain Syndrome (Reflex Sympathetic Dystrophy).
 Anaesthesiology 2002; 96:1254-1260.